-- (a) Applicability.
-The procedures of this Section and the standards in Chapter 7.24, Development Standards, shall apply to all subdivisions or re-subdivisions that result in the portioning, dividing, combining or altering of any lot, parcel or tract of land, including land used for condominiums, apartments or any other multiple dwelling units or creation of an estate in airspace, except any subdivisions that are specifically excluded by state law.
+(a) Applicability.
+The procedures of this Section and the standards in Chapter 10.24, Development Standards, shall apply to all subdivisions or re-subdivisions that result in the portioning, dividing, combining or altering of any lot, parcel or tract of land, including land used for condominiums, apartments or any other multiple dwelling units or creation of an estate in airspace, except any subdivisions that are specifically excluded by state law.
 If a tract of land that has been created or subdivided in the past is later described as a single tract in deeds, recorded documents, or plat by the legal or equitable owners, any later subdivisions of that tract, even if along the lines of the earlier subdivision, shall be subject to the requirements of these regulations.
-If any tract of land or airspace has been subdivision (for example, conversion of a condominium subdivision to a timesharing subdivision), the conversion shall be subject to the requirements of this Development Code.
-Unless the method of disposition is adopted for the purpose of evading the requirements of the Development Code, this procedure shall not apply to any division of land that: - (1) Is created by a lien, mortgage, deed of trust or any other security instrument; - (2) Is created by any interest in an investment entity; - (3) Creates cemetery lots; - (4) Creates an interest or interests in oil, gas, minerals or water that are severed from the surface ownership of real property; - (5) Is created by the acquisition of an interest in land in the name of a husband and wife or other persons in joint tenancy or as tenants in common of such interest.
-For the purpose of this Paragraph, any interest in common or owned in joint tenancy shall be considered a single interest; - (6) Creates a leasehold interest with a term of less than twenty (20) years and involves no change in use or degree of use of the leasehold estate; or - (7) Is created by a contract concerning the sale of land which is contingent upon the purchaser's obtaining approval to subdivide, pursuant to this Section and any applicable Town regulations, the land to be acquired pursuant to the contract.
+If any tract of land or airspace has been subdivided as one (1) type of subdivision and thereafter is subdivided so as to create a different type of subdivision (for example, conversion of a condominium subdivision to a timesharing subdivision), the conversion shall be subject to the requirements of this Development Code.
+Unless the method of disposition is adopted for the purpose of evading the requirements of the Development Code, this procedure shall not apply to any division of land that:

-- (b) Subdivision Categories.
+- (1) Is created by a lien, mortgage, deed of trust or any other security instrument; - (2) Is created by any interest in an investment entity; - (3) Creates cemetery lots; - (4) Creates an interest or interests in oil, gas, minerals or water that are severed from the surface ownership of real property; - (5) Is created by the acquisition of an interest in land in the name of a husband and wife or other persons in joint tenancy or as tenants in common of such interest.
+For the purpose of this Paragraph, any interest in common or owned in joint tenancy shall be considered a single interest; - (6) Creates a leasehold interest with a term of less than twenty (20) years and involves no change in use or degree of use of the leasehold estate; or - (7) Is created by a contract concerning the sale of land which is contingent upon the purchaser's obtaining approval to subdivide, pursuant to this Section and any applicable Town regulations, the land to be acquired pursuant to the contract. - (8) Town Council may waive all or a portion of the sketch plan, preliminary plan, and final plat requirements.
+Waiver of any technical or process requirements is at the sole discretion of the Town Council. - (b) Subdivision Categories.
 Categories of subdivisions are established and defined as follows for the purpose of determining the appropriate subdivision review procedure: - (1) Administrative Subdivisions.
 Administrative subdivisions are subdivisions that include - (i) subdividing a parcel of land for a duplex, - (ii) replatting for the purpose of correcting survey, typographical, or similar errors ("Plat Corrections"), - (iii) replatting which adjust lot lines between buildable Lots, do not change the number of lots, and do not decrease the size of any non-conforming Lot ("Lot Line Adjustments"), and - (iv) replatting to merge contiguous, platted lots into one or more lots and that involves no rezoning or vacation of rights-of-way or easements ("Consolidation Plat").